Sign up to be notified when new chapters are released.

 Former SVP/ GM of Supplier Network and Financial Services, Ariba

 Extending through the value chain is the frontier.
-It has only been successfully executed by a select few, but we believe it is the long-term future of vertical software.
-Pushing beyond being a simple tool to being a multi-stakeholder platform is the way a Vertical SaaS Vendor (“VSV”) can go from being a good company to a once-in-a-generation organization.
+It has been successfully executed only by a select few, but I believe it is the long-term future of vertical software.
+Pushing beyond being a simple tool to being a multi-stakeholder platform is the way a Vertical SaaS Vendor (“VSV”) can go from being a good company to a once-in-a-generation icon.

-And with the supplier is the best place to try it.
+For most companies, the supplier extension is the best place to try it.

-Extending to the supplier is a classic “follow the money” play where you benefit from your merchant’s buying power.
-At Ariba (case study coming soon), they used to say that “it’s always good to follow the golden rule: she with the gold rules!”
-There’s also an opportunity for the VSV to reduce friction, add value to the transaction, and sell to the supplier stakeholders – which are mostly businesses, as opposed to individuals.
+Extending to the supplier is a classic “Follow the Money” play, where you benefit from your merchant’s buying power.
+At Ariba, they used to say that “it’s always good to follow the golden rule: she with the gold rules!”
+There’s also an opportunity for the VSV to reduce friction, add value to the transaction, and sell to the supplier stakeholders.

-Supplier extensions can be lucrative for a VSV, with take rates from 0.5% to 3% of GMV.
+Supplier extensions can be lucrative for a VSV, with take rates from 0.5% to 3% of gross merchandise value (GMV).
 For those VSVs who successfully build a two-sided marketplace model, rewards are even greater, with a typical take rate of 3-15% on large GMVs.
-While still not commonplace, there are more examples of VSV extensions to two-sided marketplaces than in consumer or employee: Ariba (e-procurement), where my co-author Bob Solomon ran Supplier Enablement; GHX (healthcare); Avetta (supplier credentialing), where I am an investor and on the board through my prior firm; AvidXchange (AP Automation); and ACV Auctions (wholesale auto auctions).
+While still not commonplace, there are more examples of VSV extensions to two-sided marketplaces in supplier than in consumer or employee: Ariba (e-procurement), where my co-author Bob Solomon ran Supplier Enablement; GHX (healthcare); Avetta (supplier credentialing), where I am an investor through my prior firm; AvidXchange (AP Automation); and ACV Auctions (wholesale auto auctions).
 These companies derive revenue from both sides of a B2B transaction and have made their customers and shareholders quite happy.

-As a special treat, I am joined in this essay by Bob Solomon, a longtime SaaS executive and friend, whose mind I deeply admire.
-We’ve written a two part essay.
+As a special treat, I am joined in authoring this two-part essay by Bob Solomon, a longtime SaaS executive and friend whose mind I deeply admire.
 In Part 1, we will apply our extension framework to the supplier opportunity.
-We’ll walk through the merchant side steps required to extend to the supplier, including:
+We’ll walk through the merchant-side steps required to extend to the supplier, including:

 - How to look for merchant side network effects with multi player offerings.
 We’ll discuss benchmarking, industry analytics, and GPOs.